irmen/prog8/docs/source/libraries.rst

 - delete and rename files on the disk
 - send arbitrary CbmDos command to disk drive

-On the Commander X16 it tries to use that machine's fast kernal loading routines if possible.
+On the Commander X16 it tries to use that machine's fast Kernal loading routines if possible.

 string